JSON Functions

 JSONPATH(value:string, expression:string)

-Let's say you need to obtain part of a document by using expressions.
-You can do the following:
+Let's say you need to obtain part of a document using expressions.
+The document contains the following information, which can be passed through the output of the last component or the payload:

 {